-In the Treasure Valley, the principal source of water for DCMI is groundwater.
 The single largest supplier of groundwater is United Water Idaho, whose service area includes the City of Boise and part of Ada County.
-United Water also delivers surface water for DCMI uses.
-United Water Idaho produces about 45,000 acre-feet/year and regularly updates its water demand projections based on records on customer usage and modeling future growth.
+United Water is currently the only municipal supplier that also delivers treated surface water for DCMI uses.
+United Water serves a population of approximately 240,000.
+United Water Idaho produces about 45,000 acre-feet/year (32,000 acre-feet from groundwater and 13,000 acre-feet from surface water) and regularly updates its water demand projections based on records on customer usage and modeling future growth.
+The other large suppliers are the Meridian Water Department (78,000 people served), City of Nampa (81,000 people served), and the City of Caldwell (46,000 people served).
+These three systems use groundwater exclusively for supply.

-While surface water is the primary source of water for irrigation ground water is also a source for irrigation.
+While surface water is the primary source of water for irrigation, ground water is also a source for irrigation.
 The annual demand varies because some irrigators rely on groundwater every year and some use it to supplement surface water.
 Weather conditions strongly influence irrigation demand and therefore the necessity of using groundwater in a particular year.